apancutt/deploy-mandrill/README.md

 Layouts and templates often share snippets of HTML, such as welcoming or sign-off messaging.
 To avoid repetition, you should embed a _partial_.

-Like templates, each partial is stored as a subfolder in the `./partials/` folder, and contains various `.htm` files; one for each supported locale.
+Like templates, each partial is stored as a subfolder in the `./partials/` folder, and contains various `.mjml` files; one for each supported locale.

 Each partial is stored in the `partials/` folder.
 A partial file exist for each supported locale.